Yemeni civil war (2014–present): Children and women

-According to UN estimates, the war has directly caused the death of over 3,000 children as of December 2020; while indirect causes of the war (lack of food, health and infrastructure) have led to additional deaths.
+According to UN estimates, the war has directly caused the deaths of over 3,000 children as of December 2020; while indirect causes of the war (lack of food, health and infrastructure) have led to additional deaths.
 The UN estimates that at the end of 2021, 70% of all the casualties of the war (around 259,000) are children under five.

 Yemeni refugee women and children are extremely susceptible to smuggling and human trafficking.
 NGOs report that vulnerable populations in Yemen were at increased risk for human trafficking in 2015 because of ongoing armed conflict, civil unrest, and lawlessness.
 Migrant workers from Somalia who remained in Yemen during this period suffered from increased violence, and women and children became most vulnerable to human trafficking.
-Prostitution on women and child sex slaves is a social issue in Yemen.
+Prostitution of women and child sex slaves is a social issue in Yemen.
 Citizens of other gulf states are beginning to be drawn into the sex tourism industry.
 The poorest people in Yemen work locally and children are commonly sold as sex slaves abroad.
 While this issue is worsening, the plight of Somalis in Yemen has been ignored by the government.
-Emphasizing the dire humanitarian needs for about 23.4 million people, UNFPA reported the lack of access to sexual and reproductive health and protection services, and exposure to death in pregnancy and childbirth and life-threatening violence.
+Emphasizing the dire humanitarian needs of about 23.4 million people, UNFPA reported the lack of access to sexual and reproductive health and protection services, and exposure to death in pregnancy and childbirth and life-threatening violence.
 An increase in child marriage as a coping mechanism by impoverished families as the conflict continues was also reported.

-Children are recruited between the ages of 13 and 17, and as young as 10 years old into armed forces despite a law against it in 1991.
-The rate of militant recruitment in Yemen increases exponentially.
+Children are recruited between the ages of 13 and 17, and as young as 10 years old into the armed forces despite a law against it in 1991.
+The rate of militant recruitment in Yemen has increased exponentially.
 According to an international organization, between 26 March and 24 April 2015, armed groups recruited at least 140 children.
-According to the New York Times report, 1.8 million children in Yemen are extremely subject to malnutrition in 2018.
+According to the New York Times report, 1.8 million children in Yemen were extremely subject to malnutrition in 2018.